We make our goods with care.

 Free-Range Foraging: Real Honey, No Shortcuts

-Our apiary is situated in ahupuaa Puueo, overlooking Hilo town and the eastern coast of the island.
-This location provides a unique environment where our bees forage year-round on wild-growing flora and a diverse range of nearby orchards.
-This activity yields a complex, multi-floral honey blend entirely unique to our region.
-We ensure ethical practices by letting the bees forage freely - we never supplement their diet with sugar water or corn syrup.
-We harvest the honey the slow way, prioritizing the health of the hive and ensuring we preserve the complex flavors and powerful nutrients that nature intended: enzymes, vitamins, minerals, plant compounds, antioxidants, and amino acids.
-We bottle the product exactly as the bees made it.
+Our apiary sits in the ahupuaʻa of Puʻueo, overlooking Hilo town and the eastern coast of Hawaiʻi Island.
+Our bees forage year-round on wild-growing flora and nearby orchards, producing a complex, multi-floral Big Island honey entirely unique to this place.
+We never supplement their diet with sugar water or corn syrup.
+We harvest slowly, prioritizing hive health and preserving what nature put in: enzymes, vitamins, minerals, plant compounds, antioxidants, and amino acids.

 The Sign of Quality: Why Raw Honey Crystallizes